SNOWY VALLEYS WAY - North East Victoria and the Southern Riverina tourist route

-The road, with its meandering back roads, covers 300 kilometres and is an initiative of the Indigo, Towong, Tumbarumba, Tumut and Gundagai councils and was developed as an alternative for tourists to the busy Hume Freeway.
+With its meandering back roads, it covers 300 kilometres and is an initiative of the Indigo, Towong, Tumbarumba, Tumut, and Gundagai councils and was developed as an alternative for tourists to the busy, and boring, freeway.

 A magnificent drive any time of the year, the Snowy Valleys Way is not route numbered as it is made up of many different roads and highways, but it does pass through towns that are etched in our history, such as the gold rush towns of Beechworth and Yackandandah, Tallangatta, the town that moved, and the Man from Snowy River town of Corryong.

 Other towns along the route are Kiewa-Tangambalanga, Tumbarumba, Batlow and Tumut.

 As mentioned, the Snowy Valleys Way starts (or ends) at historic Gundagai (Sheridan St, Gundagai, pictured above, courtesy Destination NSW) in New South Wales to the north and ends (or starts) in the City of Wangaratta in Victoria to the south west.

 Crossing the Murray River between states takes place along the Alpine Way between Corryong and Khancoban.

 This alternate, slow-paced network of roads allows the tourist or day tripper the opportunity to take in some of the country’s most breathtaking scenery, explore the many small towns, villages and hamlets along the way and sample country cuisine at the many hotels, cafes, bakeries and restaurants and sample delicate cool-climate wines at the many boutique wineries that are dotted along - and off - the route.